apache/airflow-client-go/airflow/docs/DAGApi.md

 > DagDetail GetDagDetails(ctx, dagId)

-Get a simplified representation of DAG.
+Get a simplified representation of DAG

 The response contains many DAG attributes, so the response can be large.
 If possible, consider using GET /dags/{dag_id}.